 But our boat trips and gentle hikes are also all about taking in nature's other offerings, the fantastic scenery, the other animals (seals, bald eagles, ducks, mink and otters) and a landscape of a zillion Christmas trees, fifty shades of green including cedars, sitka, hemlock, alder... many a thousand years old and as high as a twenty story block of flats.

-Despite the wilderness setting, there are no compromises on guest comfort although accommodations is simple: small rooms, own restroom and washbasin but shared showers.
+Despite the wilderness setting, there are no compromises on guest comfort although accommodation is simple: small rooms, own toilet and washbasin but shared showers.
 The cooking, however, is excellent and, in between meals, you are welcome to wander in to the kitchen, help yourself to tea, wine, beer and hard to resist home based cake and cookies.
 Great Bear Lodge is all about the sheer privilege of being somewhere so remote yet well fed, cosseted, guided and educated.

 If anyone had told me I'd be spending most of three days in a dinghy, slowly and silently pottering up and down and around a labyrinth of islands, I'd have probably said no thanks.
 But the experience was amazing, the immersion in the natural rhythms of the wilderness, the changing light, the show of skies mystical clouds finger, the drifting, ethereal canopies of mist as well as the bonus or remarkable wildlife.

-Read more about our vacations to Canada
+Read more about our holidays to Canada